 Berkeley Art Center in the 1970s

-The 1970s in the San Francisco Bay Area continued as an extension of the 1960s as a global cultural hub.
+The 1970s in the San Francisco Bay Area continued to grow as a global cultural hub.
 Chez Panisse opened in Berkeley just down the street from the Berkeley Art Center and BART began operation.
 The Bay Area became a mecca for experimentation in contemporary art.
 It provided a less determined, less contained environment than New York City for artists to engage in the process and performance of their work.

 The Berkeley Art Center exhibited work by over 156 artists from 1970 - 1979.

 Below are selected exhibitions from the 1970s at the Berkeley Art Center.

 In the Fall of 1970, Berkeley Art Center’s exhibition of Harold Paris' An Unforgiven Vision showed the extent to which clay could be used as a means of creative expression without utilitarian function.
 Harold Paris, along with Peter Voulkos and Dan Haskin were working in a foundry along the Berkeley waterfront that they called The Garbanzo Works.
 Many younger sculptors worked as their assistants, such as Ruth Asawa and the studio turned out may large-scale public art works.
 Berkeley Art Center recently acquired Harold Paris' Wall II from 1960 as a part of its sculptural garden.